microsoft/WhatTheHack/036-BGP/README.md

 Please read these instructions carefully:

+- Since this Hack is not about deploying VNets or NVAs, you can use a script to deploy the infrastructure that you will be working on.
+You will find a script called `bgp.sh` in the file resources supplied for this Hack, which you can run to deploy the environment.
+The script has been tested to run in Azure Cloud Shell.
+Note that the script takes around 1 hour to complete, and it requires certain dependencies to exist.
+Therefore, it is recommended to deploy the environment the day before the Hack:
-- Setting expectations: all of the challenges in this FastHack would take around 2 days to complete.
+- Setting expectations: all of the challenges in this Hack would take around 2 days to complete.
 Please do not expect to finish all of the exercises in a shorter event
 - It is recommended going one challenge after the other, without skipping any.
 However, if your team decides to modify the challenge order, that is possible too.
 Please consult with your coach to verify that the challenge order you wish to follow is doable, and there are no dependencies on the challenges you skip
 - **Think** before rushing to configuration.
 One minute of planning might save you hours of work
 - Look for the **relevant information** section in each challenge, they might contain useful information and tools